i10416/sdk-hub/sdk/rust/piano/handwritten/README.md

 A Rust SDK for the Piano API, providing easy-to-use interfaces for user management, access control, licensing, and subscription management.

+This crate is tested against real data to check spec conformance using the response snapshot from read operations.
+These tests can be found at schema.rs and `*.snapshot.json`.

 ## Quick Start

 ### Prerequisites